Search

 It is important to note that the latest edition of the standard referenced in the OJEU (including any amendments) applies.

-Note: The full text of European standards can only be purchased from a national standardisation body.
-The following site of CEN CENELEC (the European standardisation organisation) provides links to the national standardisation bodies’ websites.
+Note: Note: The following site of CEN (the European standardisation organisation) provides links to the national standardisations bodies’ websites.
 In addition, the China Standards Information Services Network can be used to access European standards.

 The following standard specifically applies to cable reels for household and similar purposes: